Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3

-Earlier stages of the TLS benchmarking work already suggested that client-side activity could not account for the second-scale latency observed in the heaviest scenarios.
-Client-only observations were nevertheless incomplete.
-They could show that the client was not consuming enough active CPU time to justify the total elapsed duration, but they could not identify where the missing time was actually being spent.
+Earlier stages of the TLS benchmarking work suggested that client-side activity could not account for the second-scale latency observed in the heaviest scenarios.
+Client-only observations were nevertheless incomplete: they could indicate that the client did not consume enough active CPU time to justify the total elapsed duration, but they could not identify where the remaining time was spent.

-A slow handshake may result from heavier client-side validation, heavier server-side authentication work, roughly symmetric stress on both sides, or waiting behavior dominated by one peer while the other remains active.
+A slow handshake may result from heavier client-side validation, heavier server-side authentication work, roughly symmetric stress on both peers, or waiting behavior dominated by one peer while the other remains active.
 Without server-side measurements, those possibilities remain partially entangled.
 The inclusion of server-side performance counters in the final dataset closes that gap and allows the heavy regime to be interpreted in workload terms rather than only in latency terms.

-Given that leaf-SLH defines a distinct heavy regime, is that regime balanced across client and server, shifted toward validation on the client, or overwhelmingly concentrated on the server side?
+The decomposition distinguishes among three possible structures for the leaf-SLH regime: balanced work across client and server, a shift toward client-side validation, or overwhelming concentration of active work on the server side.